Updated May 2022, because things on the BeltLine just change that fast.

 Art makes the BeltLine one of the most photo-worthy spots in Atlanta, and a frequent backdrop for photographers and filmmakers.
 You can find paintings on the sides of buildings, fences, even on the paved path itself, but the most prolific art is under the bridges.

 The John Lewis Freedom Parkway underpass is an ever-changing outdoor art gallery, covered with colorful street art and graffiti self-expression.
-Murals on its walls have included portraits of actor Chadwick Boseman, Congressman John Lewis and Baby Yoda (maybe still there on the backside of the wall).
+Murals on its walls have included portraits of rapper DMX, actor Chadwick Boseman, Congressman John Lewis and Baby Yoda.
 On weekends, local performers set up shop.
 You might see Kermit playing drums or a local band looking for an audience.
 Bring a bit of cash to drop them a tip if you wish.

 Above, a sampling of street art under John Lewis Freedom Parkway